pirate/security-growler/README.md

 Change the `INFO_` and `ALERT_` items to modify properties such as alert sounds, icons, and text.

+### How should you respond to alerts?

+In general, don't assume you're being attacked just because you get an alert, there are many possible situations where you may get false positives.
+That being said, it's good to have some documented responses in case you actually are being attacked.
+Here are some safe recommendations for what to do if you get different alerts in order to protect your system.

+ - New TCP connections: make sure the affected service (e.g. postgresql) is not publicly accessible, or has a strong password set (check your configs and firewall)
+ - New SSH connections: turn off Remote Login (ssh) under `System Preferences > Sharing > Remote Login`
+ - New VNC connections: turn off Screen Sharing & Remote Administration under `System Preferences > Sharing > Screen Sharing/Remote Administration`
+ - New FTP/AFP/SMB connections: turn off file sharing under `System Preferences > Sharing > File Sharing`
+ - iTunes Sharing: turn off iTunes sharing under `iTunes > Preferences... > Sharing > Share my library on my local network`
+ - Port scans: unplug your ethernet cable, turn off public services, or turn on your firewall to stealth mode: `sudo defaults write /Library/Preferences/com.apple.alf stealthenabled -bool <true|false>`
+ - Sudo commands: check for any open ssh connections using the `w` command in terminal and check for background processes running with Activity Monitor

+ You can check for processes listening on a given TCP port (e.g. 80) using `sudo lsof +c 0 -i:80`.
+ You can see active network connections with `sudo netstat -t` or `iftop` (`brew install iftop`).
+ You can check for persistent background tasks and unauthorized processes running using [KnockKnock](https://objective-see.com/products/knockknock.html) and [TaskExplorer](https://objective-see.com/products/taskexplorer.html).

 ## Developer Info:

 This app is composed of 3 main parts: `sources`, `parsers`, and `loggers`.